zsxoff/zsxoff/README.md

 # Hello, Stranger! :wave:

 * :seedling: I'm currently immersed in the study of new technologies
+* :briefcase: I'm ready to consider job offers
-* :speech_balloon: Ask me about anything via e-mail
+* :speech_balloon: Ask me about anything via e-mail shown in my profile

 ...and don't forget your towel!